ClinSeq/Clinical-Cancer-Genomics-Course/docs/schedule.md

                 <tr>
                     <td>10:00-10:45</td>
                     <td>
-                        An introduction to the cancer genome and mutational processes in cancer II.
+                        An introduction to the cancer genome and mutational processes in cancer (conti).
                     </td>
                     <td>Johan</td>
                     <td>Zoom</td>